-Outco me Examples 4.1.
-Demonstrate that they can plan and deliver effective education and training activities They should do this by: providing safe clinical supervision of learners providing effective educational supervision of learners, including giving supportive, developmental feedback to learners seeking and respecting patients' wishes about whether they wish to participate in the education and training of learners evaluating and reflecting on the effectiveness of their educational activities and changes to improve practice promoting and participating in inter-professional learning (including with members of the wider healthcare team in dentistry and in other healthcare professions) demonstrating an ability to use a range of teaching methods for individual and group teaching, including face to face and online teaching and the use of simulation and other technology enhanced learning methods 4.2.
-Demonstrate that they can critically appraise and interpret scientific/academic literature and keep up to They should do this by: demonstrating an ability to critically appraise evidence interpreting and communicating research evidence and data to support patients and colleagues in making informed decisions about treatment appreciating the role of both qualitative and quantitative methodological approaches in scientific enquiry
+Outcome Examples 4.1 Demonstrate that they can plan and deliver effective education and training activities Providing safe clinical supervision of learners providing effective educational supervision of learners, including giving supportive, developmental feedback to learners seeking and respecting patients' wishes about whether they wish to participate in the education and training of learners evaluating and reflecting on the effectiveness of their educational activities and changes to improve practice promoting and participating in interprofessional learning (including with members of the wider healthcare team in dentistry and in other healthcare professions) demonstrating an ability to use a range of teaching methods for individual and group teaching, including face to face and online teaching and the use of simulation and other technology enhanced learning methods.
+4.2 Demonstrate that they can critically appraise and interpret scientific/academic literature and keep up to date with current and best practice They should do this by: demonstrating an ability to critically appraise evidence interpreting and communicating research evidence and data to support patients and colleagues in making informed decisions about treatment appreciating the role of both qualitative and quantitative methodological approaches

-Ou utcome • Examples ate with current and best actice demonstrating an understanding of the strengths and limitations of different approaches to gathering research evidence conducting literature searches and reviews to inform their professional practice locating and using clinical guidelines appropriately demonstrating an understanding of stratified risk and personalised care rec nderstand what is quired to participate in search They should do this by: demonstrating understanding of clinical research design, ethics processes and research governance (GCP)
+Outcome Examples in scientific enquiry demonstrating an understanding of the strengths and limitations of different approaches to gathering research evidence conducting literature searches and reviews to inform their professional practice locating and using clinical guidelines appropriately demonstrating an understanding of stratified risk and personalised care.
+4.3 Understand what is required to participate in research they should do this by: demonstrating understanding of clinical research design, ethics processes and research governance (GCP).